Backlund Transformations for Darboux Integrable Differential Systems: Introduction

-\begin{ThmB} Let $\CalI_2$ be a Darboux integrable differential system with Vessiot group $G_2$ and quotient representation $\CalI_2 = \CalI/G_2$.
+\begin{ThmE} Let $\CalI_2$ be a Darboux integrable differential system with quotient representation $\CalI_2 = \CalI/G_2$.
 Assume that $\dim G_2 > 1$.
 Then there always exists a second symmetry group $G_1$ of $\CalI$ for which the commutative diagram \EqRef{Intro21} can be used to construct a B\"acklund transform between $\CalI_2$ and the differential system $\CalI_1 = \CalI/G_1$.
-The differential systems $\CalB$ and $\CalI_1$ are Darboux integrable and $\CalI_1$ has more (functionally independent) Darboux invariants than $\CalI_2$. \end{ThmB}
+The differential systems $\CalB$ and $\CalI_1$ are Darboux integrable and $\CalI_1$ has more (functionally independent) Darboux invariants than $\CalI_2$. \end{ThmE}

-In this way one can construct a chain of B\"acklund transformations for Darboux integrable differential system with increasing numbers of Darboux invariants.
-The chain terminates at a Darboux integrable system whose Vessiot group has dimension $\leq 1$.
-Theorem B allows us to quickly determine the B\"acklund transformations for all the Darboux integrable Monge-Amp\`ere equations of the type considered in \cite{Clelland-Ivey:2005a}, \cite{Clelland-Ivey:2009a} and \cite{zvyagin:1991a}.
-In addition, we shall use Theorem B to construct new B\"acklund transformations for equations not of Monge-Amp\`ere type; for equations which are Darboux integrable at higher jet levels; for systems of equations in several dependent variables; and for over-determined systems in 3 independent variables.
+Theorem E allows us to quickly determine the B\"acklund transformations for all the Darboux integrable Monge-Amp\`ere equations of the type considered in \cite{Clelland-Ivey:2005a}, \cite{Clelland-Ivey:2009a} and \cite{zvyagin:1991a}.
+Theorem E will be used in a sequel to this article \cite{anderson-fels:2011b} to construct new B\"acklund transformations for equations not of Monge-Amp\`ere type; for equations which are Darboux integrable at higher jet levels; for systems of equations in several dependent variables; and for over-determined systems in 3 independent variables.

-The second main result of the paper establishes a partial converse to Theorem B, that is, given a B\"acklund transformation $\CalB$ for a Darboux integrable system $\CalI_2$, we prove that $\CalB$ itself is always Darboux integrable and we give necessary and sufficient conditions (which we call {\deffont Darboux compatibility}) under which the right-hand side of the B\"acklund transformation \EqRef{BackDef} coincides with the bottom right-hand side of \EqRef{Intro21}.
-We formulate this converse as a theorem on integrable extensions of Darboux integrable systems.